Rooftop water tower

 A rooftop water tower is a variant of a water tower, consisting of a water container placed on the roof of a tall building.

 This structure supplies water pressure to floors at higher elevation than public water towers.

 As building height increases, the vertical height of its plumbing also increases.
 This produces a large water column and the weight of this water produces very high pressure at the bottom of the column.
 Normally, this would require very thick (heavy-duty) plumbing to survive the pressure.
 Fittings at the bottom of the column would need pressure reducing valves to operate normally, and municipal water pressure would need to be very high to supply pressure to the top of the column.

 Instead, the plumbing at various levels of the building are often sequestered, with pressure supplied from a rooftop water tower instead of the municipal supply.
 The tower itself is fed by a pump and a relatively high pressure line that carries water to the top of the building from the pipes below.

-Beside this, also tall buildings with water tanks in the structure of the building exist.
+Alternatively, buildings may house water tanks within their structure.
 The tanks of such buildings usually do not serve only for keeping water pressure in higher floors, but often also for the public water supply.